PIK-LPJmL/LPJmL/README_how_to_run_LPJmL_ggcmi_phase3.txt

 	- use 'calculate_phu_input_for_lpjml.sh' to submit the R script as cluster job

 - compile code:
-	- configure makefile with './configure.sh -DDOUBLE_HARVEST'
+	- configure makefile with './configure.sh -DCROPSHEATFROST -DDOUBLE_HARVEST'
 	- compile

 - create LPJmL restart file: